-The BVNPT's response may need to be revisited based on recent assertions the BVNPT has made on its progress with its backlogs.46
+The BVNPT's response may need to be revisited based on recent assertions the BVNPT has made on its progress with its backlogs.
+46

-Staff Recommendation: The BVNPT should update the Committees on its progress so far in reducing its legacy backlogs and its timelines for implementing recommendations rejected because of staffing, licensing, labor, or backlog issues.
+Staff Recommendation: The BVNPT should update the Committees on its progress so far in reducing its legacy backlogs and its timelines for implementing recommendations rejected on the basis of staffing, licensing, labor, or backlog issues.